Can LLMs Estimate Cognitive Complexity of Reading Comprehension Items?: Analysis

 \subsection{Error Analysis}

 We further examined the prediction tendencies of GPT-4o and the best-performing model in each task.
 Figure~\ref{fig:evidence_sentence_distribution} shows the distribution of the number of evidence sentences predicted by Gemma2-27B and GPT-4o, compared to human-selected evidence.
 LLMs tend to select fewer sentences than humans, often defaulting to a single sentence as evidence.
 Table~\ref{tab:evidence_sentence_selection} reports the degree of alignment between the evidence sentences selected by each model and those identified by experts.
 As in the previous observation, recall scores were consistently lower than corresponding precision scores, indicating that models often fail to explicitly retrieve all the sentences required by humans to solve the item.
-We hypothesize that LLMs—by encoding the entire passage before engaging in step-by-step reasoning—tend to overlook sentences containing seemingly minor details that nevertheless exert a significant influence on the answer choice, remaining unaware of these omissions.
+One possible explanation is that LLMs—by encoding the entire passage before engaging in step-by-step reasoning—tend to assign insufficient attention to sentences containing seemingly minor details that nevertheless exert a significant influence on the answer choice.

 Figure~\ref{fig:tl_label_distribution} presents the distribution of TL predictions for items with \textit{single-sentence evidence}.
 LLMs consistently achieved higher precision for \textit{WM} and \textit{I} items than for other categories.
 However, they frequently misclassified \textit{TWM} as \textit{WM}, failing to detect subtle reordering of phrases.
 Models also showed confusion between \textit{P} and \textit{TP}, often misclassifying them as each other or as \textit{I}.
 These patterns align with the earlier results in Table~\ref{tab:subtask_result}, particularly for phrase reordering detection, where all models struggled.
-Representative error cases illustrating these confusions are analyzed in the next subsection.
+Representative error cases illustrating these confusions are analyzed in the case study.